runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 ## High 'jinn

-The few Ael'jinn older than 2500 years are coloquially refered to High 'jinn.
+The few Ael'jinn older than 2500 years are coloquially refered to High 'jinn or Eldar 'jinn.
 These 'jinn originate from the original Aeldar civilization, from before the Lich wars.
 As such, their human form is somewhat different in appearance than modern 'jinn, looking much like the old Aeldar.
 Furthemore, they do not actually have natural shapeshifing abilities, shifting solely due to their own magical ability.